 Using enrollment-weighting techniques, the College Board can calculate a student's average annual expenses and compute average prices charged by institutions.

 The IC 500 measures the rates of change in direct charges (defined as full-time tuition and fees plus room and board) for most first-year, full-time students at 500 participating independent (private) nonprofit colleges.
 These 500 institutions are the highest priced independent schools based on the data submitted to the College Board as part of the Annual Survey of Colleges.
 In addition to being the highest priced schools, at least 15 percent of full-time undergraduates must live in college housing at these institutions in order to be included in this study.
-Collectively, these 500 institutions enrolled slightly over 1.5 million students in the fall of 2013.
+Collectively, these 500 institutions enrolled nearly 1.6 million students in the fall of 2016.

 A look at the last two academic years helps to illustrate the changes in total direct costs:

 This represents an increase of 3.46 percent over one year—important information for anyone concerned with the cost of higher education today.
 This increase is slightly higher than increases over the last two years but still on the low end of annual increase percentages over the past decade.
 The portion of this cost that represents tuition and fees only was $39,769.
 The portion of this cost that represents room and board only was $12,615.

 It should be noted that although the IC 500 measures with precision average direct charges and rates of change at participating institutions, the College Board cautions against using the IC 500, or any data included therein, as a measure or predictor of year-to-year changes in the costs of attending any private or public educational institution.